 Websites to help with your genealogy research ...

-When we do our genealogical research, we first visit the websites from Cyndi's List, FamilySearch, the UsGenWeb Project and Genealogy Trails.
-These helpful websites offer the information directly or else point to where you can find it.
-Their information is open to all and free to view - although it should be mentioned that they might link to other websites which do charge.
+When we do our genealogical research, we like to start with the websites from Cyndi's List, FamilySearch, the UsGenWeb Project and Genealogy Trails.
+These professional and volunteer websites offer the information directly or else point to where you can find it.
+Their information is open to all and free to view - you should note that they might link to other websites which do charge.